Annotation-guided Protein Design with Multi-Level Domain Alignment: Experiment

 \textbf{Setting:} In unconditional generation task, we only specify the length of generated proteins and conditions.
 We sample the same length from natural proteins, to ensue a fair comparisons across different models.

-\textbf{Baselines:} We compare {\method} with two representative protein design models, \textit{i.e.}, ProGen ~\cite{madani2020progen} and Chroma ~\cite{ingraham2022chroma}.
+\textbf{Baselines:} We compare {\method} with 3 representative protein design models, \textit{i.e.}, ProGen ~\cite{madani2020progen}, Chroma ~\cite{ingraham2022chroma} and ProteinDT ~\cite{liu2023proteindt}.
 Furthermore, we introduce two naive baselines: Random$_\text{Uniform}$ and Random$_\text{Empirical}$.
-Random$_\text{Uniform}$ generates protein sequence by randomly selecting amino acids based on a uniform distribution, while Random$_\text{Empirical}$ adheres to the empirical amino acid distribution observed in the training dataset.
-Additionally, we also report the results of the sequence set sampled from natural proteins, denoted as Natural, to serve as a reference.
-The details of baselines are deferred to Appendix~\ref{appendix.baselines}.
+Random$_\text{Uniform}$ generates protein sequence by randomly selecting amino acids based on a uniform distribution, while Random$_\text{Empirical}$ adheres to the empirical amino acid distribution in the training dataset.
+Additionally, we report the results of the sequence set sampled from natural proteins, denoted as Natural, to serve as a reference.
+The details of baselines are in Appendix~\ref{appendix.baselines}.

 \textbf{Evaluation metrics:} To evaluate the quality of generated protein sequences, we employ three metrics: Distinct-n, Diversity and Novelty.
 Suppose $\mathcal{S}$ is the protein sequence set. \begin{itemize}[leftmargin=*] \item \textbf{Distinct-n}~\cite{li-etal-2016-diversity} is a classical metric in natural language processing that measures textual diversity of generated text by counting distinct n-grams.
-We use this metric to assesses the fraction of repetitive sequence motifs in sequences from $\mathcal{S}$, which exhibits the biological importance~\cite{andrade2000homology}.
+We use normalized Distinct-n to assess the fraction of repetitive sequence motifs in sequences from $\mathcal{S}$, which exhibits the biological importance~\cite{andrade2000homology}.
 A higher Distinct-n suggests fewer repetitive amino acid segments.
 We set $n=2$ here. \item \textbf{Diversity} measures the dissimilarity of sequences in $\mathcal{S}$.
 We employ Mmseq2~\cite{steinegger2017mmseqs2} to compute the dissimilarity between each pair of sequences, and utilize the mean of these dissimilarities as Diversity.
 A higher Diversity signifies a greater diversity in $\mathcal{S}$. \item \textbf{Novelty} measures the novelty of sequences in $\mathcal{S}$ compared to a reference set.
 We take UniprotKB ~\cite{10.1093/nar/gkac1052} as the reference set.
 For each sequences in $\mathcal{S}$, we employ Mmseq2~\cite{steinegger2017mmseqs2} to return the dissimilarity score of the most similar sequence in UniprotKB.
 Novelty is defined as the mean of dissimilarity score for all sequences in $\mathcal{S}$.
 A higher Novelty indicates the generated sequences exhibit substantial novelty comparing with the reference set. \end{itemize}